In this article, I am going to demonstrate that faith is by its very nature unreasonable and that no honest person should ever exercise faith.

-The blind acceptance of assertions in the absence of any evidence or proof, on the basis of emotion or wishing that claim to be true.Dwayne Davies
+The blind acceptance of assertions in the absence of any evidence or proof, based on the emotional desire for that assertion to be true.

-But that is exactly what faith is, the acceptance of things for which there is no evidence or proof.
+But that is what faith is, the acceptance of things for which there is no evidence or proof.

 What is Wrong with Faith?

 Faith and reality are always in conflict.
 So is every claim accepted for no reason and defended against the practice of reason.